54: No Such Thing As Domesticated Furniture

 Every time you see animals and their names, it's always like, who gave there's a tortoise called the big-headed tortoise.

-That was a very small creative meeting.
+Like, that was a very simple creative name.

 Well, he told me he was the best tortoise.

-Here's some
+Here's some.

-this guy I really like him the wolf volcano giant tortoise
+And this guy I really like him the wolf volcano giant tortoise

-Just sounds like the four best things
+just sounds like the four best things yeah

-Yeah, he's got a really good PR manager
+yeah he's got a really good PR manager

-seen that in the cartoon
+like they've not seen that in the cartoon

-Also mountain goats you've got to be really careful now apparently in areas of mountain goats like in North America because they really like human urine because they've realized they don't have a natural salt um a natural thing they eat that provides them with their salt but they have worked out that mountaineers wee and that has salt in it and so they will spot human mountaineers and follow them until they go to take a wee.
+Also, mountain goats, you've got to be really careful now, apparently, in areas of mountain goats, like in North America, because they really like human urine because they've realised they don't have a natural salt, um, a natural thing they eat the provision with their salt.

 drink their

+excretion.
 Yeah, you've got to look out.

 Some of them do.